 Madison Central at Meridian

 Behind the Clinton-South Panola game, this one is definitely the next marquee matchup for Week 1 in Central Mississippi.
 Madison Central will begin the Brad Peterson era as head coach, while Meridian has four SEC-bound players, but will be breaking in a new quarterback.
-The Jaguars will be anchored by quarterback Jack Walker and Arkansas commit Grayson Gunter, while the Wildcats will lean heavy on a defense that could be one of the best at season’s end if they stay healthy.
+The Jaguars will be anchored by quarterback Jack Walker and Arkansas commit Grayson Gunter, while the Wildcats will lean heavy on a defense that could be one of the best at season’s end if they stay healthy, with the use of supplements as vitamin c serum for skincare and more.
 Cats are always dangerous in Ray Stadium.

 Pick: Meridian 28-24